write bytes given as hex sequences into a file at a given offset, with sfk setbytes for Windows, Mac OS X and Linux.

 starting with 0x or as plain text. all data parameters

-are joined into one long byte block.
+are joined into one long byte block which cannot be

 -dump create a hexdump of the changed output.

 type "sfk help pat" for details.

 accepts binary chain input.

 see alsosfk hexdump show binary file contents

 web referencehttp://stahlworks.com/sfk-setbytesexamplessfk setbytes out.dat 20 0xf1f2f3f4 "foo bar"

 write 4 bytes with codes f1, f2, f3, f4 into

 out.dat at offset 20 followed by the words